George Branham III

-George Branham III (born November 21, 1962) is a professional ten-pin bowler and former member of the Professional Bowlers Association (PBA).
+George Branham III (born November 21, 1962) is an American professional ten-pin bowler and former member of the Professional Bowlers Association (PBA).
 He began his career in 1984 and retired at the end of the 2003 season.
-His career is most noted because he was the first African American to win a PBA tour title as well as win the Tournament of Champions.
-He had been the only African American to win a PBA Tour title until Gary Faulkner Jr. won the PBA World Championship in December, 2015.
+His career is most noted because he was the first African American to win a PBA tour title and later became the first to win a major championship, which he accomplished at the 1993 Tournament of Champions.
+He had been the only African American to win a PBA Tour title until Gary Faulkner Jr. won the PBA World Championship in December 2015.

+In January, 2025, Branham was elected to the PBA Hall of Fame in the Pioneer category.
+He was inducted in April with the rest of the 2025 class.